52nd Infantry Regiment (United States): 21st century

 In May 2000, the Army stood up its first Stryker Brigade Combat Team (3rd Brigade Combat Team, 2nd Infantry Division, stationed at Fort Lewis, WA) under former Army Chief of Staff Eric Shinseki's Stryker Interim-Force Brigade Combat Team initiative.
 In September 2000, A-D Companies of 1st Battalion, 32nd Armor Regiment were reflagged as 1st Squadron, 14th Cavalry Regiment (RSTA) while Company E, 1–32 AR was reflagged as Company C, 52d Infantry Regiment.
-The company is commonly referred to as C-52, "Charlie, 52nd" and is nicknamed "Avalanche".
+The company is commonly referred to as C-52, "Charlie Five Two", and is nicknamed "Avalanche".
 As the Army stood up a total of six Stryker brigades by 2008, each anti-tank company was flagged as a separate company of the 52nd Infantry Regiment.
 The commander of Company C, 52nd Infantry Regiment, as the first company reactivated under the 52nd Infantry, holds the regimental colors and is the regimental commander.

 From September 2000, C-52nd IN has served as the anti-tank company in support of 3d Brigade, 2d Infantry Division.
 The company holds a strength of 53 soldiers and 11 Stryker vehicles and has been most notably utilized to provide anti-tank support to the brigade's three Infantry battalions (1–23 IN, 2–3 IN, 5–20 IN) and other task forces operating in or near the brigade's area of operations.

 Company C, 52nd Infantry deployed twice in support of Operation Iraqi Freedom, initially helping to facilitate the first democratic election in the country's history and secondly serving as a reserve element for the 3d BCT, 2d Infantry Division.

+Company D, 52 Infantry deployed in support of Operation Iraqi Freedom in a 12-month deployment between October 2004 and October 2005 as part of 1st Brigade 25th Infantry Division (Stryker Brigade Combat Team) Delta Company was tasked attachment to 2nd Battalion 8th Field Artillery (Automatic) Forward Operating Base Endurance (Q-West) for the primary task of over overwatch, response and flash TCP (traffic control points) over MSR (Main Supply Route) Tampa.
+Platoons maintained rotations from an outpost in the village of Ash Sharuh, maintaining a presence throughout the region of Qayyarah.

-Most recently, Company D, 52nd Infantry deployed in support of Operation Enduring Freedom, serving both as a stand-alone, battle space owning company, and as a support element for 1st battalion, 5th Infantry Regiment.
+Company D, 52nd Infantry deployed in support of Operation Enduring Freedom, serving both as a stand-alone, battle space owning company, and as a support element for 1st battalion, 5th Infantry Regiment.

 Even more recent, Company F, 52nd Infantry deployed also in support of Operation Enduring Freedom, serving both as a stand-alone, battle space owning company, and as a support element for 1st Battalion, 38th Infantry Regiment, 4th Battalion, 9th Infantry Regiment and 4th Brigade, 2nd Infantry Division in Panjwai, Kandahar Afghanistan.